auth

 Manages the lifecycle of filesystem-resident daemon tokens: writing to disk, rotation on an interval, and HTTP middleware for authentication.

-Pure token primitives (schema, generation, validation) live in daemon_token.ts.
+Pure token primitives (schema, generation, validation) live in auth/daemon_token.ts.
 See docs/identity.md for design rationale.

 • auth/daemon_token.ts

 Pure auth operations with no I/O or state management.
-The middleware, rotation, and persistence logic lives in daemon_token_middleware.ts.
+The middleware, rotation, and persistence logic lives in auth/daemon_token_middleware.ts.

 • auth/deps.ts